MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ## Get the active subscription

 Most Azure CLI commands act within a subscription.
 For optimum security, most Azure CLI commands no longer default the subscription to your current, active subscription.
-You must now specify the subscription to work in by using the **subscription** or **scope** parameter in your command.
+You must now specify the subscription to work in by using the `--subscription` or `--scope` parameter in your command.

 To see the subscription you're currently using or to get a list of available subscriptions, run the [az account show](/cli/azure/account#az-account-show) or [az account list](/cli/azure/account#az-account-list) command.
-See [Learn to use Bash with the Azure CLI](azure-cli-learn-bash.md#querying-dictionary-results) to learn the many output options for `az account`.
+See [Learn to use Bash with the Azure CLI](azure-cli-learn-bash.md#querying-and-formatting-single-values-and-nested-values) to learn how to work with multiple subscription values.

 ```azurecli
 # get the current default subscription using show